yorickdowne/ethstaker-deposit-cli/docs/src/new_mnemonic.md

 - **`--withdrawal_address`**: The Ethereum address that will be used in withdrawal.
 It typically starts with '0x' followed by 40 hexadecimal characters.
 Please make sure you have full control over the address you choose here.
 Once you set a withdrawal address on chain, it cannot be changed.

-- **`--pbkdf2`**: Will use pbkdf2 key derivation instead of scrypt for generated keystore files as defined in [EIP-2335](https://eips.ethereum.org/EIPS/eip-2335#decryption-key).
-This can be a good alternative if you intend to work with a large number of keys, as it can improve performance however it is less secure.
+- **`--pbkdf2`**: Will use pbkdf2 key encryption instead of scrypt for generated keystore files as defined in [EIP-2335](https://eips.ethereum.org/EIPS/eip-2335#decryption-key).
+This can be a good alternative if you intend to work with a large number of keys, as it can improve performance. pbkdf2 encryption is, however, less secure than scrypt.
 You should only use this option if you understand the associated risks and have familiarity with encryption.

 - **`--folder`**: The folder where keystore and deposit data files will be saved.